-Newfoundland and Labrador - Occupational Disease Definition: Newfoundland's definition of "injury" (1) includes "industrial disease" arising out of and in the course of employment and includes a recurrence of an injury and an aggravation of a pre-existing condition, but does not include stress other than stress that is an acute reaction to a sudden and unexpected traumatic event.
+Newfoundland and Labrador - Occupational Disease Definition: Newfoundland and Labrador's definition of "injury" (1) includes "occupational disease" arising out of and in the course of employment and includes a recurrence of an injury and an aggravation of a pre-existing condition, but does not include stress other than stress that is a reaction to a traumatic event or events.
 (2) Notwithstanding paragraph (1), stress that may be the result of an employer's decision or action relating to the employment of a worker including a decision to change the work to be performed or the working conditions, to discipline the worker or to terminate the worker's employment does not constitute an injury.
-In addition, there is a definition for "industrial disease" as follows: "industrial disease" means a disease prescribed by regulation under section 90 and another disease peculiar to or characteristic of a particular industrial process, trade or occupation.
+In addition, there is a definition for "occupational disease" as follows: "occupational disease" means a disease prescribed in the regulations and another disease peculiar to or characteristic of a particular industrial process, trade or occupation.
 Method of adjudicating occupational disease claims: The process of adjudication in disease claims involves the issue of causation.
-The same standard of proof applies as in injury cases, except where the presumption applies under section 91 of the Act.
+The same standard of proof applies as in injury cases, except where the presumption applies under sections 106 and 109 of the Act.
 Comparing the evidence of employment exposure to harmful material with the exposure outside the employment may be necessary.
 The latency period between the time of the first exposure to the employment hazard and the time the symptoms of the disease appear must be established.
-Policy: Policy EN-12, Hearing Loss Policy EN-13, Occupational Chest Disease Policy EN-14, Asbestos Related Claims Policy EN-15, Peripheral Vascular Disease Policy EN-16, Scleroderma Schedule/ regulation: Workplace Health, Safety and Compensation Regulations - Regulation 1025/96 (section 23) Sections of Act: Workplace Health, Safety and Compensation Act (sections 2, 90, 90.1, 91)
+Policy: Policy EN-12, Hearing Loss Policy EN-13, Occupational Chest Disease (Loss of Medical Certificate) Policy EN-14, Asbestos Related Claims Policy EN-15, Peripheral Vascular Disease Policy EN-16, Scleroderma Schedule/ regulation: Workplace Health, Safety and Compensation Administrative Regulations - Regulation 66/23 (section 21) Sections of Act: Workplace Health, Safety and Compensation Act, 2022 (sections 2, 104-106)